wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = 1.2.3 =
-* fixed: tools get deleted after every upgrade
+* fixed: tools get deleted after every upgrade (moved to wp-content/ewww)
-* fixed: using activation hook incorrectly to fix permissions on upgrades (now we check when you visit the settings page)
+* fixed: using activation hook incorrectly to fix permissions on upgrades (now we check when you visit the wordpress admin)
-* TODO: update readme to note that visiting settings page fixes bundled tools

 = 1.2.2 =
 * fixed: uninitialized variables